West Midland Bird Club

 The West Midland Bird Club is the UK's largest regional ornithological society.
 It has been serving birdwatchers and ornithologists in the four English counties of Staffordshire, Warwickshire, Worcestershire and (since its separation from the aforesaid counties in 1974) the Metropolitan West Midlands, with lectures, field trips, research, a bulletin and an annual report, since 1929.
 It is a registered charity in England and Wales, number 213311.

 There are branches in Kidderminster, Solihull, and Stafford.

 It manages the Belvide Reservoir nature reserve in Staffordshire, the Harborne Reserve in Birmingham, and the Ladywalk Reserve in North Warwickshire, as well as running an access-permit scheme for Blithfield Reservoir and Gailey Reservoir in Staffordshire.
 The Club sponsors bird feeding stations at Cannock Chase (Staffordshire) and Draycote Water (Warwickshire).

 Bill Oddie has been the Club's president since 1999.

 History

+Kingsbury Water Park information centre, since demolished.

 The Club was founded as the Birmingham Bird Club, by W. E. Groves and friends on 1 November 1929.
 The name changed to Birmingham and District Bird Club in 1945, to The Birmingham and West Midland Bird Club in 1947, and the current name was adopted in 1959.

 It co-founded and still helps to manage the Bardsey Bird and Field Observatory and was instrumental in securing Brandon Marsh as a nature reserve.

 A successful West Midland Bird Distribution Survey, published privately in 1951, led to the club publishing the world's first bird atlas, the Atlas of breeding birds of the West Midlands, in 1970.

 Until 2010, the Club operated an information centre at Kingsbury Water Park (Warwickshire).